OILFIELDS, STALINGRAD TARGETS IN SUMMER CAMPAIGN

 Battle of Stalingrad: Train station under attack, late August 1942Battle of Stalingrad: Bombed factory, November 1942

 Left: A reconnaissance photo of a railway station burning in Stalingrad, late August 1942.
-One railway station changed hands 14 times in six hours.
+One railway station changed hands 14 times in 6 hours.
 The Germans killed 2,500 Soviet soldiers each day, day after day, three times their losses.
 Thousands of bodies were entombed in rubble and the stench was horrendous.

 Right: German bombers flatten Stalingrad’s industrial center, November 16, 1942.
 The Luftwaffe retained air superiority into early November, but after flying 20,000 individual sorties, its original strength of 1,600 serviceable aircraft had shrunk to 950.
 It shrank further following Allied landings in North Africa (Operation Torch) in November 1942, when Germans were forced to withdraw aircraft from the Eastern Front in an ultimately failed attempt to save Axis fortunes in the Mediterranean.